justb4/alpumapa.xyz/docs/src/apps/comaps.md

 * On first launch it will ask you to download the region you are in, e.g. Andalusia
 * From then on you can even use the app without mobile data switched on!
 * First try to orient by pushing the "location" icon at lower right of screen
-* There are many advanced options, for some people Organic maps has replaced Google Maps
+* There are many advanced options, for some people CoMaps has replaced Google Maps

 ## Recording Tracks

 A very powerful feature is that you can record your own movements while hiking, cycling etc.
 This is called "track recording".
 You can even collect your own Points of Interest, called "Bookmarks" while recording.
-To keep your track recordings organized Organic Maps has a concept of "Lists".
+To keep your track recordings organized CoMaps has a concept of "Lists".
 A single List is basically like a "folder" in which you store your tracks and bookmarks of interest.
 You will find your Lists via the bottom menu by pressing the "star" icon.
 Best is to create a fresh new List before recording your track.
 Tracks and Bookmarks are always recorded in the "current List", which is the one on the top.